johnliu55tw/debian-packaging/README.md

    for more detail about versioning your package.

-2. **Upload Ubuntu release (`focal`)**: The default value is `UNRELEASED`, which would cause build to fail.
+2. **Upload Ubuntu release (`focal`)**: The default value is `UNRELEASED`, which would cause the build to fail.
 I'm using 20.04 so I changed it to `focal`.

 3. **Name and email address (`John Liu <johnliu55tw@gmail.com>`)**: Make sure the email address is identical to the one you used to create the GPG key, or